FX4BIZ/FX4BIZ-REST/services/paymentService.md

 When you submit a payment to be scheduled, you assign a unique id to that payment. <br />**Caution:** The payment created will be automatically rolled to the next closest working days if not confirmed in the scheduled date of operation.

 2. Confirm the payment to the API for processing, using the [Confirm Payment method](#put_payments_confirm).
 When you confirm a payment for processing, make sure you have sufficient funds in your wallet account balance.
-The funds transfer will be automatically locked-in if the wallet account balance is not sufficient.
-Make sure you always have enough funds on your wallet. <br />**Caution:** If the balance of your wallet account is not sufficient to cover the payment amount, funds may be locked-in by FX4BIZ.
+<br />**Caution:** If the balance of your wallet account is not sufficient to cover the payment amount, funds may be locked-in by FX4BIZ.

 ## Routes ##